json-schema-form-element/jsfe/README.md

 - Layout customizations
 - Tests, browser based (due to the WC nature).
 - Tests, tests, even more tests in the field to reveal shortcomings.
 - Support for other UI library (MWC?
-FAST?)
+FAST?
+Bootstrap?)
 - Drag and drop for array items, using native API.
 - Autofocuses (for added array item, etc.)
 - …